AFNI program: 3dTfitter

 domain, not the frequency domain, and you can choose

-++ The value of 'pen' is one of the following 7 cases:
+++ The value of 'pen' is a combination of the digits

 0 = use P0 only